carnivuth/2nd_brain/pages/computer_vision/local_features/EDGES.md

 \mu_x(i,j) = \frac{1}{k+2}[I(i+1,j)+kI(i-1,j)+I(i-1,j)]
 $$

-## FINDING MAXIMA TO LOCALIZE EDGES
+## Finding maxima to localize edges

 It's difficult to localize edge in an image just by thresholding, a too low threshold could result in a poor localization of the edge (e.g. thick edges)